 The penalties associated with noncompliance with SBC distribution requirements are significant.
-Specifically, a group health plan or insurance carrier that willfully fails to provide the SBC to a participant or beneficiary is subject to a fine of up to \$1,000 per participant or beneficiary.
-In addition, such plans or carriers may also need to self-report noncompliance on Form 8928 and pay an excise tax to the IRS of \$100 per day per individual for each day that the plan fails to comply with the requirement.
+Specifically, a group health plan or insurance carrier that willfully fails to provide the SBC to a participant or beneficiary is subject to a fine of up to \$1,406 per participant or beneficiary (as of 1/15/2024, adjusted annually for inflation).
+In addition, such plans or carriers may also need to self-report noncompliance on Form 8928 and pay an excise tax to the IRS of \$100 per day per individual (not subject to annual inflation adjustment) for each day that the plan fails to comply with the requirement.